-All of the flavors of guacamole are present to make up this delicious Southwest Avocado Chicken Salad!
+All of the flavors of guacamole are present to make up this delicious Low Carb Chicken Salad with Avocado!
 Creamy avocado is a great substitute for mayo, which is the base in most chicken salads.
 The crunchy jalapeno and onion add great texture and flavor.
 Make sure you add enough lime juice-- it totally brings this dish to life!

 - Chicken: Grilled chicken breast or rotisserie chicken work great.